Mourinho salutes Pogba display

 Such an approach has seen Pogba linked with a move away, but Mourinho was eager to praise his performance against Bournemouth, as he added his 10th Premier League assist of the season for Romelu Lukaku's second-half strike.

-"I'm not very good on Man of the Match [awards], especially as I'm a team manager, not a player's manager," Mourinho said.
+"I'm not very good on Man of the Match [awards], especially as I'm a team manager, not a player's manager," Mourinho told BT Sport.

 "I'm not a big fan of it [the award], but Paul Pogba played very well.
 Against Man City he was phenomenal, but today he was very, very good.
 A good choice [as Man of the Match]."